reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

   }
 })
 ```
-Here we are returning the error as a HTTP error response with error code 500 and an error message.
+Here we are checking for the error condition by checking for presence of a mandatory input in the request payload and returning the error as an HTTP error response with error code 500 and an error message as part of error handling logic.

-Here is one more example of handling error using a try/catch block:
+Here is one more example of handling error using a `try-catch` block:

 ```js
 const express = require('express')